-POTUS Continues To Target Voter Fraud, States Resist
+Donald Trump Continues To Target Voter Fraud, States Resist

 — POLITICO (@politico) July 2, 2017

 Not all state leaders have disregarded the commission’s letter.
-Some say they would share information that is already on the public record but not release Social Security numbers, birth dates and other personal data.
+Some say they would share information that is already on the public record, but not release Social Security numbers, birth dates, and other personal data.

 Meanwhile, Senate Majority Leader Mitch McConnell, R-Kentucky, said McAuliffe’s refusal to honor the president’s request is a typical Democratic calling card when it comes to the issue of voter fraud.